feltcute/ModdingDocsMGD/Doc/Reference/Markup.rst

 **Text Styling Markup**
 ------------------------
-This section is a mix of `Renpy derivative markup <https://www.renpy.org/doc/html/text.html>`_ and custom MGD markup.
+This section is a mix of `Ren'Py derivative markup <https://www.renpy.org/doc/html/text.html>`_ and custom MGD markup.
 You can combine the markup as you please.

 ..
 Excluding markup containing any periods, since it generates an error at the moment.